ParallelSSH/parallel-ssh/doc/quickstart.rst

     output = client.run_command('whoami')

-At this point the remote command has started executing in parallel.
+Once the call to `run_command` returns, the command has started executing in parallel.

 Output is keyed by host and contains a host output object.
-From that, SSH output is available
+From that, SSH output is available.

 Authentication
 ----------------